 We didn't have to start entirely from scratch; There was a version of the application available and lacked most of what we were trying to achieve.

-Our goals were to rapid prototype, iterate, and repeat until we felt like our solution achieved our goals:
+The team objectives were to rapid prototype, iterate, and repeat until we achieved:

 Our hypothesis was developers who would use the app for the first time would want to see their app first.
 We imagined a scenario where developers could have several builds of their app and want a way to organize them.